 All across America, old architecture magazines are left rotting in attics, basements, libraries, and offices - if they haven't already been thrown away.
 In their day, these publications chronicled the best of Modernist architecture and the era's talented, progressive architects.
 Many of these mid-century Modernist architects and original Modernist clients have died.
 The rest are rapidly passing away.
 The houses are largely forgotten -- and often needlessly destroyed.
-Often there are few or no records easily available.

 Click a logo to view that publication's magazines in PDF format.
 In Windows, right-click to save and download.
 The magazine files are large.
 Depending on your connection speed, access may take a few minutes.